 Ever since I was I was five years old, I wanted to become a physician.
 My grandmother was diagnosed with diabetes and deemed a “non-compliant patient” as she did not always follow strict orders from her doctor; she seemed to be at odds with her doctor, not wanting to take any of the prescribed medications.
 I decided then that I wanted to be a different kind of doctor.

 After college in the 1990’s, instead of going directly to medical school, I worked at an AIDS service and advocacy organization.
 It was mainly through the relationships I developed with colleagues and volunteers that I began to learn to engage in a deeper, more meaningful connection.
-I am grateful for those friends who were open to love, caring, working through challenges, and healing.
+I am grateful for those friends who were open to love, caring, working through challenges, and community of support.
 Since then, I have been an out Lesbian in both my personal and professional life; and have worked with many LGBTQ individuals.
+My pronouns are she/her/they.

 At the time when persons living with HIV/AIDS had very limited options for treatment; many took medications that were not only toxic to the virus but also to their body.
 It was then when I realized osteopathic medicine would provide a different perspective on health and healing.
 After completing medical school at the Philadelphia College of Osteopathic Medicine and a dual-accredited residency at Crozer Keystone in Pennsylvania, I worked as an osteopathic family physician in health centers in under-served urban communities in Washington D.C. and San Francisco.
 While osteopathy was part of my practice, there was a significant emphasis on pharmaceuticals and standardized procedures.
 The system of primary care with a focus on productivity and numbers that emphasized seeing more patients in less time created an environment in which I felt I was becoming a pharmaceutical dispensary with a license.
 I began to lose sight of why I became a physician in the first place.